 Passover is my favorite excuse to bake decadently rich flourless chocolate cakes.
-This year, I wanted to lighten things up a bit, so I decided to add almond meal to my standard flourless chocolate cake.
-The result was a happy surprise.
-I call it my Chocolate Crackle Cake!
+A few years ago I wanted to lighten things up a bit, so I added almond flour (aka almond meal) to my standard flourless chocolate cake.
+The result was a happy surprise – this chocolate almond flour cake, or what my family likes to call our Chocolate Crackle Cake!

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate I earn from qualifying purchases.

-- 9 oz bittersweet chocolate (dairy or pareve)
+- 9 oz bittersweet chocolate (use parve chocolate for dairy free)

-- 1/4 cup milk or unsweetened almond milk
+- 1/4 cup milk (or use unsweetened almond milk for dairy free)

 - 1 tsp pure vanilla extract

 - 3/4 cup granulated sugar, divided

 - 1 1/2 cups almond flour (aka blanched almond meal)

 - Avocado oil (or melted butter - for greasing the baking pan)